-10. Select the Test type:
+11. Select the Test type:

-- Ping test: Tests connectivity by sending an ICMP echo request to the hostname or IP address specified in Ping host.
+- Test another interface's status: Allows you to test another interface's status, to create a failover or coupled relationship between interfaces.
+If Test another interface's status is selected: - For Test Interface, select the alternate interface to be tested. - For IP version, select the alternate interface's IP version.
+This allows you to determine the alternate interface's status for a particular IP version. - For Expected status, select whether the expected status of the alternate interface is Up or Down.
+For example, if Expected status is set to Down, but the alternate interface is determined to be up, then this test will fail. - Ping test: Tests connectivity by sending an ICMP echo request to the hostname or IP address specified in Ping host.
 You can also optionally change the number of bytes in the Ping payload size. - DNS test: Tests connectivity by sending a DNS query to the specified DNS server. - HTTP test: Tests connectivity by sending an HTTP or HTTPS GET request to the URL specified in Web servers.
-The URL should take the format of http[s]://hostname/ [path]. - Test DNS servers configured for this interface: Tests connectivity by sending a DNS query to the DNS servers configured for this interface. - Test the interface status: The interface is considered to be down based on: - Down time: The amount of time that the interface can be down before this test is considered to have failed.
+The URL should take the format of http[s]://hostname/[path]. - Test DNS servers configured for this interface: Tests connectivity by sending a DNS query to the DNS servers configured for this interface. - Test the interface status: The interface is considered to be down based on: - Down time: The amount of time that the interface can be down before this test is considered to have failed.